Conformal prediction beyond exchangeability: Background and related work

-\paragraph{Full conformal prediction.} To avoid the cost of data splitting, an alternative is the full conformal method \citep{vovk2005algorithmic} (also referred to as ``transductive conformal prediction'').
+To avoid the cost of data splitting, an alternative is the full conformal method \citep{vovk2005algorithmic}, also referred to as transductive conformal prediction.
 Fix any regression algorithm

-which maps a data set containing any number of pairs $(X_i,Y_i)$, to a fitted regression function $\muh$. $\alg$ is required to treat data points symmetrically, i.e.,\footnote{If $\alg$ is a randomized algorithm, then this equality is only required to hold in distribution.}
+which maps a data set containing any number of pairs $(X_i,Y_i)$, to a fitted regression function \smash{$\muh$}.
+The algorithm $\alg$ is required to treat data points symmetrically, i.e.,\footnote{If $\alg$ is a randomized algorithm, then this equality is only required to hold in a distributional sense.}